Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Exact Solutions Found for RPCF

 Figure~\ref{fig:periodic-solution-trace} shows the trace of the global residual and period in panels (a) and (b), respectively.
-The final residual achieved is roughly $\mathcal{R}\approx3\times10^{-13}$.
+The final residual achieved is roughly $\mathcal{R}\approx5\times10^{-11}$.
 The convergence rate of the problem is considerably slower after the initial rapid drop in residual than that observed in figure~\ref{fig:EQ1-trace}.
-This slow down can be explained by the increased degrees-of-freedom of the problem, both in terms of the inclusion of an extra temporal dimension and in terms of the added resolution required at higher Reynolds numbers.
-The DNS typically takes on the order of thousands of time units to decay to the periodic flow implying a rather small leading Floquet exponent.
-The potential for very weak linear stability has the effect of slowing convergence rates, as will be discussed in more detail in section~\ref{sec:conditioning}.
+This slower convergence compared to that observed in figure~\ref{fig:EQ1-trace} can be explained by the increased degrees of freedom of the problem, both in terms of the inclusion of an extra temporal dimension and in terms of the added resolution required at higher Reynolds numbers.
+It is also likely that this particular solution at the Reynolds number of $\mathit{Re}=400$ is near marginal stability, however analysis of the stability of these solutions has not been undertaken in this work.
+The impact of marginal stability is discussed further in section~\ref{sec:conditioning}.
+As a final point, the maximal and minimal kinetic energies of the optimised periodic solution are plotted on figure~\ref{fig:dns-bifurcation} (denoted with red triangles) with the corresponding kinetic energy extrema from DNS, which shows good agreement between the solutions from the two different numerical sources.